Campo Algodonero in Cd. Juarez

-Campo Algodonero in Ciudad Juarez, Chihuahua, Mexico, is the memorial site for hundreds of women who have died during the past two decades.
+Campo Algodonero in Ciudad Juárez, Chihuahua, Mexico, is the memorial site for hundreds of women who have died during the past two decades.
 The Algodonero became an important site after eight women were found dead in 2001.
 This memorial site was recently created after the verdict of the Inter-American Court of Human Rights against the State of Mexico in regards to the case of the Algodonero field where eight women were found dead.
 The memorial site includes a statue of a woman, made by Veronica Leiton, and multiple pink crosses that represent the women who were found.
 Campo Algodonero serves as a standing symbol of memory that dwells in the lives of all of the victims’ families who refuse to stay quiet and who are constantly in the middle of controversy.